shawnzxx/go-service/README.md

 general rule:
 - if is pure data need to transfer in to the function, keep use value sementic
 - if is API means could shared by all program to call, then pointer sememtic, like NewApp, NexContextMux() ect. those are all APIs

+## polymorphism
+compile time polymorphism (generic) VS runtime polymorphism (interface) always use runtime polymorphism when you use reflect then consider change to compile time polymorphism